TBear79/configuration-by-argument/README.md

 ## File in a sub directory

-If you file is not in the root of your application, you can give a relative path to the file as an argument.
+If your file is not in the root of your application, you can give a relative path to the file as an argument.

 ```
 	node load-config --config configs/myconfig.json